corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/serialization.md

 newC.l.add("d")
 ```

-Secondly, if the class is a Kotlin data class, a secondary constructor can be used.
+If the class *is* a Kotlin data class, you can use a secondary constructor:

 ```kotlin
 data class C (val l : MutableList<String>){